Annuity and Pension - Understanding the Key Differences

 Annuity: An annuity is a contract between you and an insurance company, wherein you pay a lump sum amount to the insurer, and they, in return, give you a payout at pre-decided intervals of time or even immediately, as per your financial requirement.

-The payout provided by annuities acts as an income stream for you after retirement.
+An annuity calculator can help you estimate the potential payouts based on your investment, and income stream allowing you to tailor your strategy for a peaceful retirement.
 Annuity payout options include , immediate, and deferred, which are decided by you as per your risk tolerance, financial needs and goals.

 Pension: Pension is a form of post retirement income that is either offered by employer to their employees, or can be independently funded in different schemes.